 What is the ARC Fund?

-- building upon (or undertaking) projects of original research or scholarship involving community partners
+• building upon (or undertaking) projects of original research or scholarship involving community partners

-- initiating, maintaining, or extending an individual research portfolio
+• initiating, maintaining, or extending an individual research portfolio

-- employing Langara College students as researchers
+• employing Langara College students

-- building infrastructure pertaining to research and scholarship
+• building infrastructure pertaining to research and scholarship

-- conducting field research, such as archaeological, or anthropological, studies and work involving the collections of remote libraries, or museums
+• conducting field research, such as archaeological or anthropological studies, and work involving the collections of remote libraries, or museums

 Who may apply?